lutaml/expressir/docs/development.md

 ### What are the initial changes?

 Initially, we can start by creating a ruby cli gem, group these functionality together.
-This could be named as `reeper`, and this gem will be shipped with an executable called `reeper`.
+This could be named as `expressr`, and this gem will be shipped with an executable called `expressr`.

 Second of all, let's add some dedicated interface for the default type, so user does not need to know all the details but the name of the interface, for example